 If too much waste builds up, the cells will no longer work properly.
 Serious health problems can result.

-Other lysosomal storage diseases (LSDs) include Pompe, Hunter, Fabry, and Hurler diseases.
+Other lysosomal storage diseases (LSDs)

 There are three types of Gaucher Disease.
 The main signs and symptoms are an enlargement of the liver and spleen, bone disease, and a low platelet and hemoglobin count, but not everyone will have the same symptoms.